 - Enough drinking and bathing water (hot and cold)

 - Enough water to wash clothes and grow food

 - Water for internal plumbing and toilets

 - And enough left over for pretty, decorative plants and trees around the home, without taking away from anyone else or the aquifer?

 Such a supply would be automatically refreshed whenever it rained.
 The homeowner would have plenty enough to last until the next rain, because of the way the system was set up.
 The technology could spread all over the world and improve the lives of millions.
 Impossible, you say?
 Not anymore.

-In Taos, New Mexico a group of pioneers gathered around architect Michael Reynolds in the 1970s to design and build wholly sustainable dwellings using local materials.
-In the process, they devised an entire system of water supply and use/reuse that has been proven self sufficient for the last 20 years.
-This system allows for fully functional living in areas that get as little as 7" of rainfall per year . . . without additional supplementation.
+In Taos, New Mexico, a group of pioneers gathered around architect Michael Reynolds in the 1970s to design and build wholly sustainable dwellings using local materials.
+In the process, they devised an entire system of water supply and use/reuse that has been proven self-sufficient for the last 20 years.
+This system allows for fully functional living in areas that get as little as 7 inches of rainfall per year . . . without additional supplementation.